Ice-and-Rock/TradesMin/Notes&Learning.md

         .select() - ALL
         .then setData(data)
         </code>
-    - Pass state down to ProjectList as props with title render fetchedProjects as before using .map() and :id
+    - Pass state down to ProjectList as props with title ✅ render fetchedProjects as before using .map() and :id
 # CREATE
+Change the PUT request to an INSERT request using supabase (URL/key)
+    - fetch the data from supabase
+    - assign the new projectId to be the first part of the data array projectId = data[0].id
+    *Materials* ✅
+        - assign materialLogs to .map through the materials array objects materialLogs = materials.map()
+        - insert materialLogs into the ('materials') column
+    - Set isPending/Navigate as before ✅

-# READ
+# READ (ProjectDetails)
+Create a fetch request specific for the selected project's id
+    -

 # UPDATE